 Is Hannibal Lecter Free?

 When Crawford had sent Clarice to interview Lecter, he had advised her to not let him inside her head.
 He had told her to keep her distance from him and not indulge him by divulging her personal life to him.
 However, as the investigation for Buffalo Bill moves forward, the FBI makes the same mistake.
-They come to an understanding with Lecter where he provides them with information about Bill and they allow him to be transferred to some other facility.
+They come to an understanding with Lecter, who provides them with information about Bill and allows him to be transferred to some other facility.

 All this time, they think that they are using him to save Catherine, but they couldn’t have been more wrong.
 Lecter had been planning to run away for a long time and it was when Clarice knocked on his door that he found the opportunity.
 When Clarice asks Crawford why he didn’t tell her that she was sent to get help from Hannibal in catching Bill, he says that if he had sent her with an agenda, Lecter would have known and he wouldn’t have given them anything.
 He assumes that Clarice’s initial ignorance about the true purpose of her visit is what helped them crack Lecter.
 However, the doctor already knew that.